SebisCodes/SHLS-Sebis-Hierarchical-List-Structure/README.md

 ## License

-SHLS is a project by Sebastian Grünwald.
-For questions, please contact me: sebiscodes@gmail.com
+SHLS is a project by Sebastian Grünwald and is free to use for personal and commercial purposes.
+Please reference my GitHub if used in your projects.